About Me

 Invited 3-hour Tutorial

 Ribeiro, A. H., Bareinboim, E..
-Causal Data Science
+Causal Data Science (Lecture on Youtube)

 Sep 2021 Graduate Seminars Series - Statistics